koder77/l1vm/README.md

 Installation
 -----------
 Just run the "clean.sh" script and then the "install.sh" script in the main directory of L1VM!
+The binaries are installed into the "bin" directory in your "/home" user directory!
+There are no root rights needed!
-The  binaries are build and installed into "/usr/local/bin".
+The  binaries are build and installed into "~/bin".
-And the modules are installed into "/usr/local/lib".
+And the modules are installed into "~/bin".

 New
 ----